 Chapter 1: This Venerable One is Dead

-The puppy quickly grew into a big dog; the big dog became an old dog; and the old dog became a dead dog.
+The puppy quickly grew into a big dog; the big dog became an old dog; and the old dog ultimately became a dead dog.

 Time for it all to come to an end.

-And like filthy blood.
+Or like filthy blood.

 It’s about time now, he thought to himself.

-About time he went to hell.
+About time he also went to hell.

-Mo Ran, courtesy name Mo Weiyu.
+Mo Ran, courtesy name Weiyu.

 The first emperor of the cultivation world.